pydy/pydy/docs/examples/rattleback.rst

 Objectives
 ==========

-- Show how to define some special ODE solver.
+- Show how to define a special ODE solver.
 - Show a use of PyDy's visualization module to visualize the results of a simulation.